 In early 1946, Togo was released from active duty and returned to Madison, Wisconsin, where he was reemployed as a photographic retoucher for the Francis G. Sanchez Studio.
 On March 1, it was reported in Madison’s Capital Times newspaper that he and his mother were visiting her brother in Chicago.

 He had been employed in Madison prior to the war.
 He mentored Mary P. Ross as an apprentice retoucher for Robert E. Madigan’s DeLonge Studio, fell in love, and they married on December 27, 1947.

 They moved to Nashville, Tennessee, to continue his work as a photographer with the Walden S. Fabry Studio.
 He was a member of the Professional Photographers Association.
 In 1965, he started his own family business, Uchida Photography, still vital as of this writing (2021).

-For his World War II service, Staff Sergeant Togo Ingvar Uchida was awarded the Bronze Star Medal, Good Conduct Medal, American Defense Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars, World War II Victory Medal, Combat Infantryman Badge, and Distinguished Unit Badge (with one Oak Leaf Cluster).
+For his World War II service, Staff Sergeant Togo Ingvar Uchida was awarded the Bronze Star Medal, Good Conduct Medal, American Defense Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars, World War II Victory Medal, Distinguished Unit Badge with one Oak Leaf Cluster, and Combat Infantryman Badge.
 Togo was awarded the Congressional Gold Medal on October 5, 2010, along with the other servicemen of the 100th/442nd Infantry Regimental Combat Team.
 This is the highest Congressional Civilian Medal.